4/29/2025

 Andy Florence

-Yes, I think that clear cooperation has always been in a people since the beginning of real estate have marketed listings off market.
-People have always looked to see if there's someone in the shop, in the neighborhood, a connection that wants to buy a property, especially at the middle upper end.
-Properties that happens in commercial real estate, it happens around the world.
-Typically 20% of listings around the world are going to be marketed off market or quote unquote private.
-I don't want to get too deeply into what Compass is doing or general theme.
-I think that there's an important dynamic changing here with clear cooperation being more flexible and with the no co-mingling rules on the MLS is changing.
-You've got people beginning to question where they want their listings to go and when they want them to go and if you've done some research, I'm sure you've heard that the lead diversion models are not popular.
+Yes, I think that, you know, clear cooperation has always been People, since the beginning of time in real estate, have marketed listings off-market.
+People have always looked to see if there's someone in the shop, in the neighborhood, a connection that wants to buy a property, especially at the middle, upper end of the property.
+It happens at commercial real estate.
+It happens around the world.
+Typically, 20% of listings around the world are going to be marketed off-market or quote-unquote private.
+I don't want to get too deeply into what Compass is doing or what eXp is doing, but just more as a general theme, I think that there's an important dynamic changing here with clear cooperation being more flexible and with the no co-mingling rules on the MLSs changing.
+You've got people beginning to question where they want their listings to go and when they want them to go there.
+And you know, if you've done some research, I'm sure you've heard that the lead diversion models are not popular.
 They don't exist in other countries because when people have a choice as to where they market their listings, they choose not to have their leads taken and sold off.
-I think there's generally some anxiety on the part of some of those folks that the people will make more choices to avoid the lead diversion platforms longer and that position is just really well because we're actually in harmony with everyone because we are actually presenting their listings with their names on them and are not trying to rewrite the rules or trying, we're not trying to regulate it.
-We're pretty much working with the clients as they want to work, but we're not going to get into any debates between different firms on the strengths of clear cooperation, private networks and all that stuff.
-I think they do it anyhow and they have done it since the beginning of time.
+So I think there's generally some anxiety on the part of some of those folks that, you that people will make more choices to avoid the lead diversion platforms longer.
+And that positions us really well because we're actually in harmony with everyone because we are actually presenting their listings with their names on them and are not trying to rewrite the rules or we're not trying to regulate it.
+We're pretty much working with the clients as they want to work, but we're not going to get into any debates between, you know, different firms on you know, the strengths of clear cooperation, private networks, and all that stuff.
+I think they do it anyhow, and they have done it since the beginning of time.

 speaker